CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-pivotal-greenplum-blueprint.md

 7. **Deployment Complete**

   Once the Blueprint has finished execution you will receive an email confirming the newly deployed assets.
-If you do not receive an email like the one shown below your cluster may have had a deployment error - review the *Blueprint Build Log* to look for error messages.
+If you do not receive an email like the one shown below your cluster may have had a deployment error - review the *Blueprint Build Log* to for error messages.

   <img src="../images/pivotal_greenplum/deploy_cluster_complete_email.png" style="border:0;width:70%;">